Lumintop BLF GT90 flashlight review

 Build Quality, knurling, threads, and anodization

 The build quality is spot on.
 Nothing wobbles or doesn’t fit the other parts.
-The knurling and flat spots on the body tube don’t line up in any shape or form though.
+The knurling and flats on the body tube don’t line up in any shape or form.
 They are there for aesthetics alone.

 Knurling on the battery tube is pretty rough and I like that.
 It doesn’t feel slippery or anything.
 Just like with the first BLF GT, Lumintop has an all-aluminum flashlight including the bezel.
 I would have preferred a stainless steel bezel, but I can understand that would make the light quite a bit more expensive.

 Anodization is fine, all around the light.
-After doing the beamshots the BLF GT90 got some scratches from being inside a box together with the other throw monsters.
-The beamshot locations are about 10-15 minutes’ drive by car.
+After doing the beamshots, the BLF GT90 got some scratches from being inside a box with the other throw monsters.
+The beamshot locations are about 10-15 minutes drive by car.
 So the light may have bumped into each other during the ride.